 There a couple of reasons not to tape interviews.
-It’s too much work and it takes way too much time.
+It’s too much work, and it takes way too much time.
 And, in those days, there was also the risk of technological failure.
 If the tape jamed (we only had tape) then you might walk out of an interview with nothing.
 How embarrassing would that be?
 But if you could force yourself to use paper and a pencil, you would always have your notes.
-I didn’t manage to persuade ALL of my reporters but I probably convinced more than seven-eighths of them.
+I didn’t persuade ALL of my reporters, but I probably convinced more than seven-eighths of them.

 And as for me, in my 40-year career, I have NEVER recorded an interview.
 I always do my interviews when I’m at a computer so I can type, which is a lot faster than writing by hand.
 Because I can type without looking at the keyboard, I’ve never offended anyone by typing while interviewing them.